Chocolate Chip Pumpkin Muffins

 45 milliliters whole milk (3 tablespoons)

-85 grams milk chocolate chips (1/2 cup), plus more for tops of muffins
+85 grams milk chocolate chips or chopped chocolate (1/2 cup), plus more for tops of muffins

 Instructions